stevalang/numpy_github_warmup/README.md

 git push origin main
 ```

-so that everyone has their own backup of the entire project history.
+so that everyone has their own backup of the entire project history!

 ## Part 4